 Los Angeles Chargers

-No doubt that Joey Bosa is their key player in the defense for last two years now.
+No doubt that Joey Bosa is their key player in the defence for the last two years now.
 Together with Melvin Ingram, they make a perfect duo and their contribution is amazing.
 Not only that, the Chargers are having a really great unit in their cornerbacks.
-Casey Hayward is one of the top players on that position, while Trevor Williams has also become more than solid starter especially after the previous NFL's edition.
+Casey Hayward is one of the top players in that position.

 Desmond King has probably been underrated at Draft the last offseason as he was just a fifth-round choice.
 However, the player had a great starting season and should continue to improve.
 However, the Chargers surely need improvement at safety positions.
-Jahleel Addae is a solid starter but nothing more than that.
 That's why they signed Derwin James from Florida State and he should be quite a deal for them at the Draft.